 You want to minimise the amount of clutter in your case, both to make it easier to physically move around and to lighten your mental load.
 Think small, think simple, and you'll be able to unwind faster and more effectively.
 That said, you still want to be comfortable while living on the road.

 As well as kitting yourself out with the essentials (see our guide to the best travel laptops, for example), there are a few accessories that can substantially improve the quality of your time away.
 If you're looking for Apple-specific items, check out our pick of the best iPad accessories.
+Meanwhile, if you're planning a trip to London, see our selection of the best hotels in London.
 The trick overall is to pick those items that offer maximum benefit at minimum size.

 In this post we've picked the best travel accessories for designers that fit this bill exactly.
 From organising your devices to making you great coffee, these top travel accessories will all make your life easy without exceeding your weight limit.